 2. Rank Your Home Page First

 Your home page is the front door through which most people will enter.
-Therefore, the place to begin creating your link building strategy is usually your home page.
+Therefore, the place to begin creating your link building service or strategy is usually your home page.

 Your home page is also your main branding page and it makes sense to begin building the rank and reputation of your brand from day one.